For recovering addicts and alcoholics, the holidays can be stressful occasions.

 Check with the addict or the alcoholic.
 Ask them: “Do we need to get rid of alcohol?”
 Include them in that decision.

 One of the most critical tools in the recovery arsenal is for those in recovery to recognize the need for self-care and to follow through on those commitments.
 By developing relationships with other recovering addicts and alcoholics in support groups, those new to recovery have an outlet outside of immediate family in which to discuss their fears and frustrations.

 Family commitments during the holidays, however, can often interfere.
 They need not and should not, Lee says.

 If an addict needs to be at meetings during the holidays, support them.
 Support them going to meetings and getting away to their support groups.

 Despite the emphasis on faith and family during the holiday season, nothing should be more important — to the recovering addicts and alcoholics or to their loved ones — than sustained recovery from addiction and alcoholism.

 When they say they need to go to a meeting, be supportive and encourage them.
 Don’t guilt them into staying home and visiting with family.

 Year-round support is critical

-“I would hope that folks would use the holidays as a way to continue to look at the rest of the year, because addicts and alcoholics are at as much risk every day of the year as they are during the holidays.
-Yes, family pressures increase the risk somewhat, but it’s important to pay attention to the support that families offer throughout the year.”
+We hope that people will use the holidays as a way to continue to look at the rest of the year because addicts and alcoholics are at as much risk every day of the year as they are during the holidays.
+Family pressures increase the risk somewhat, but it’s important to pay attention to the support that families offer throughout the year.

 Relapse isn’t failure